 By Rick Collins

-The sport had it’s humble start in New Jersey during the hippie heyday, but the sport known as Ultimate has caught on.
-More than 10,000 Canadians – some of them world champs – are going gaga over Frisbee.
+The sport of Ultimate Frisbee had it’s humble start in New Jersey during the hippie heyday, but now known as Ultimate, it’s caught on.
+More than 10,000 Canadians – some of them now world champions – are going gaga over Frisbee.

 Mitchell Scott is one of Canada’s best athletes.
 But you won’t see this 28-year-old Vancouverite,

 or his world champion teammates on any sports network.
 Their game stats are not included in any newspaper.
 And at first glance it’s easy to see why.
 After all, any sport played with a Frisbee, calling itself Ultimate, will likely always be the Rodney Dangerfield of team sports.

 It’s Halloween weekend on a sloppy field near the University of Victoria, where a muscular man wearing pink cotton socks, a matching mid-thigh skirt and chiffon top is looking for respect.
 Scott isn’t giving him much.
 Looking decent in drag, Lou Buress takes off on a 50-metre sprint into an open area calling for a pass, he fakes left and cuts hard across the field hoping to shake Scott, his pesky defender.
 Just as the pass arrives, his man-on-man shadow, dressed in a more conservative white cotton T-shirt and shorts, launches himself like some sort of surface-to-air missile just in time for the block.

 If this was football, the gloating would begin right here,right now.
 The standing around.
 The muddy high-fives walking back to the line and into the huddle.
 The beer commercial soundtrack.
 The resting.
 However, Scott gets to his feet in quick transition from defence to offence, and throws a perfect 50-metre pass to the end zone for a score.